-- If you carry valuables in your car, keep them out of sight in the trunk.
-Items include GPS Systems, cell phones, tablets and loose change.
+- If you carry valuables in your car—such as GPS devices, cell phones, laptop or tablet computers, or loose change—keep them out of sight in the trunk.

 - Keep cell phones charged and contacts up-to-date.

-- If you are deliberately forced to stop your vehicle, keep the doors locked, turn on the lights and sound the horn.
-Use the cell phone to call for help.
+- If you are deliberately forced to stop your vehicle, keep the doors locked, turn on the lights, and sound the horn.
+Use your cell phone to call for help.

 - Keep your doors and windows closed and locked.

 - Contact your local police department for recommendations regarding lock purchase and replacement.